turingschool/backend-curriculum-site/module3/projects/consultancy/index.md

   - All input is received as JSON data; it only responds with JSON data
     - we recommend **eager loading** where possible, and use of the "bullet" gem to detect N+1 queries
   - We recommend considering the use of GraphQL to reduce the amount of RESTful CRUD endpoints you'll need to build
-  - Extension: using Rails caching and/or memoization to cache/memoize data retrieved from external APIs, Hosted on an alternate service provider (AWS, Digital Ocean, etc)

-- Extension: Using a microservice built in Sinatra for API consumption
+  - Extensions: using Rails caching and/or memoization to cache/memoize data retrieved from external APIs, Hosted on an alternate service provider (AWS, Digital Ocean, etc), using a microservice built in Sinatra for API consumption

 ---